IRC-SPHERE/HyperStream-Dockerfiles/Readme.md

 docker-compose up
 ```

-wait for the containers to start and point your browser to [`127.0.0.1:5000`](http://127.0.0.1:5000) to see the HyperStreamViewer up and runnign.
+wait for the containers to start and point your browser to [`127.0.0.1:5000`](http://127.0.0.1:5000) to see the HyperStreamViewer up and running.

 To close the containers press `<Ctrl>-C` in the terminal running the containers.